openx/mobile-android-sdk-doc/android-sdk-info/rn-android-sdk-main.md

 June 23, 2019

-This version of the OpenX Mobile Android SDK includes a critical bug fix to resolve crashes for display ads with an unlimited number of refreshe
+This version of the OpenX Mobile Android SDK includes a critical bug fix to resolve crashes for display ads with an unlimited number of refreshes.

 Version 4.9
 -------------